KofiAdu/ScreenshotTool/README_ScreenshotTool.txt

 - **"0 features" message?** → Check your filter syntax or field name
 - **Basemap doesn't appear?** → Confirm it's visible and in the QGIS canvas
-- **Missing output?** → Ensure you selected an output folder and zooms
+- **Missing output?** → Ensure you selected an output folder and buffers